TheJuanAndOnly99/fluxnova-docs-manual/content/user-guide/task-forms/_index.md

 ## Form Reference

-With Form References, Flowave Forms provide a flexible way of linking an element in a BPMN diagram to a form.
-To link a BPMN element ([StartEvent][start-event] or [UserTask][user-tasks]) to a Flowave Form, you have to specify the Id of the Flowave Form as the `camunda:formRef` attribute.
-Additionally, the `camunda:formRefBinding` attribute specifies which version of the Flowave Form to reference.
+With Form References, Fluxnova Forms provide a flexible way of linking an element in a BPMN diagram to a form.
+To link a BPMN element ([StartEvent][start-event] or [UserTask][user-tasks]) to a Fluxnova Form, you have to specify the Id of the Fluxnova Form as the `camunda:formRef` attribute.
+Additionally, the `camunda:formRefBinding` attribute specifies which version of the Fluxnova Form to reference.

 Valid values are: